tazzzzzzz/image-sharing-dbms/README.md

 ## DDL Script:
-For creating the database, and setting up the relations, run `source ./DDL.sql`
+For creating the database, and setting up the relations, run `source ./DDL.sql` You can view and verify the tables that have been created by running `show tables;`

 ## Inserting Data:
 For inserting the data into the tables, copy the below commands, and paste them directly onto the server-cli.